 Everyone has protection under the Fourth Amendment from unreasonable searches and seizures, and police officers must not violate those rights.
 Many times the police act illegally during this process.
 If so, their actions could cause the evidence to be considered improper and your attorney will file a motion to suppress before the trial.
 Other problems could also cause the evidence to be tainted.
 For example, if the police obtained a confession using improper means it could be excluded as evidence in the case.
 The same holds true if the arrest was not conducted properly.
 When evidence is suppressed it cannot be used in the case.
 If significant evidence is ruled to be excluded the prosecution’s entire case could be difficult to prove.
 If so, the prosecution may drop charges or may offer a plea bargain for lesser charges.

-If you have been charged in a drug-related DUI case you need the strong defense of the lawyers at the Law Office of John Little, PLLC.
+If you have been charged in a drug-related DUI case you need the strong defense of the lawyers at the Little & Boylan, PLLC.
 Call us today at (248) 809-1402 for a free phone consultation.